Skip to main content

 Emotional changes

-Finding out you are pregnant can be a very emotional time.
+Finding out you are pregnant can be an emotional time.
 This news may bring feelings such as nervousness, excitement, joy and fear.
 Or you may not be sure how you feel.

-If you are pregnant but not sure you want to be, you can talk to your GP or a counselling service.
+If you are pregnant but not sure you want to be, talk to your GP or a counselling service.

 It is normal to wonder “do I want to be a parent?” as you think about the responsibilities of caring for your baby.
 Talking to people you trust, your partner, family or friends will help you with these feelings.